Skip Navigation

 Military Highway and Kazbegi area

-Travelling north of Tbilisi towards the border with Russia, the landscapes are getting more beautiful around every bend.
-After about two thirds of the 3 hour trip to Kazbegi, you can enjoy the Khada Valley and its ski resort of Gudauri.
-Kazbegi itself is a small town, not far from the border with Russia which is closed by the way to foreigners.
-Its setting is as pretty as you can imagine, with snowcapped Mount Kazbeg (5030m) towering above the town.
+Travelling north from Tbilisi towards the border with Russia, the landscapes get more beautiful around every bend.
+After about two thirds of the three hour trip to Kazbegi, you can enjoy the Khada Valley and its ski resort of Gudauri.
+Kazbegi itself is a small town, not far from the border with Russia which is closed to foreigners.
+Its setting is as pretty as you can imagine, with snowcapped Mount Kazbeg (5,030 metres) towering above the town.
 Being here feels a bit strange as well, because you are actually very close to areas where, to say the least, safety matters are not what you would call very fine.
 North and northeast is Chechnya and (north)west are North and South Ossetia, the former in Russia, the latter in Georgia itself.
-Kazbegi remains safe though and you will very welcome in this place.
-A great day hike with some spare time on the top, is the walk towards Tsminda Sameba, the hilltop Georgian church, with great views across the mountain ranges on either side of the valley where Kazbegi is in.
+Kazbegi remains safe though and you will feel very welcome in this place.
+A great day hike is the walk towards Tsminda Sameba, the hilltop Georgian church, with great views across the mountain ranges on either side of the valley that Kazbegi is in.

-• Adjara.
-A bit different from the rest of Georgia, this islamic and subtropical part of Georgia is very welcoming and beautiful with nice weather almost year round.
+• Adjara - A bit different from the rest of Georgia, this Islamic, subtropical part of Georgia is very welcoming and beautiful with nice weather almost year round.
+The capital Batumi is worth a visit as well.

 Top